Guideline for developing and displaying content on the Internet of Impact

 1. DID Document

 Each identifiable subject in the Internet of Impact has a Decentralised Identifier (DID).
-A specific format of document is associated with a DID, which is described as the DID Document (DDO).
-This is based on a specification from the W3C.
+A specifically formatted document is associated with a DID, the DID Document (DDO), which is based on the W3C specification.

 The W3C describes a DID Document as "A set of data describing the DID subject, including mechanisms, such as public keys and pseudonymous biometrics, that the DID subject can use to authenticate itself and prove their association with the DID.